amartinsmg/UnitConverter/README.md

 # Unit Converter

-The Unit Converter is a web-based application that allows users to convert units of various measurements such as length, area, volume, mass, pressure, time, speed, acceleration, force, temperature, energy, and power.
+The Unit Converter is a web-based application that allows users to convert units of various measurements such as length, area, volume, mass, density, time, speed, acceleration, force, torque, pressure, temperature, energy, power, and angle.
 This application can be used to convert units for educational, scientific, or engineering purposes.

 ## Features